Mastering Cheese

 Other sidebars identify different cheeses from different breeds of sheep, best beers that pair well with cheese and rules for matching wine and cheese.
 (Goat's milk cheeses, for example, are better with white wines.)

-Color photos depict gourmet cheese, cheese makers, cheese ripening on shelves, cow, goat and sheep farmers, and mouth-watering cheese plates for gourmet cheese and wine pairings.
+Color photos depict gourmet cheese, cheese makers, cheese ripening on shelves, cow, goat and sheep farmers, and mouth-watering cheese plates for cheese and wine pairings.

 Part 1